karojg/Project3-LinuxServer/README.md

 ## Update all currently installed packages

-- Download package lists with `sudo apt-get update`
+- Download package lists with `sudo apt update`
-- Fetch new versions of packages with `sudo apt-get upgrade`
+- Fetch new versions of packages with `sudo apt upgrade`

 ## Secure server